Make Fun Of Life!

 That poor Old Man with a phone bill.

-by David Hugh Beaumont (born 1966): “That Isn’t Even Funny”
+By David Hugh Beaumont (born 1966): “That Isn’t Even Funny”

 Ferrets